Devlog #5: When the Platform Catches Up

 It isn't.
 Not at scale.
 Not overnight.
 Not when you're running three agents and can't babysit all of them.

-The wave orchestration (the /crank FIRE loop that finds ready work, implements, reports, evaluates) biases toward forward progress because it has gates.
+The wave orchestration biases toward forward progress because it has gates.
+The /crank FIRE loop finds ready work, implements, reports, and evaluates.
 Native teams are ad-hoc.
 You spawn agents and they coordinate through good intentions.

 Sometimes that works.
 Usually it doesn't.